swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

     Export a Google Cloud Project ID with the following command.
 Replace `<my_project_id>` with a project ID of your choice.
 It has to be lowercase and words separated by hyphens.
-For example, use `mlops-project` for the project ID:

     !!! warning

-        The project ID must be unique across all Google Cloud projects and users.
+        The project ID must be **unique** across all Google Cloud projects and users.
+        For example, use `mlops-<surname>-project`, where `surname` is based on your name.
 Change the project ID if the command fails.

     ```sh title="Execute the following command(s) in a terminal"
     # Export the project ID